hekdk/IHWP/README.md

 - You can run the app on either a physical device or a virtual emulator.

 ###📱 1.
 Using a Physical Device (Recommended)
-- Steps:
+Steps:

-Enable Developer Mode on your Android or iOS device.
+- Enable Developer Mode on your Android or iOS device.

-Enable USB Debugging (on Android) within the Developer Options menu.
+- Enable USB Debugging (on Android) within the Developer Options menu.

-Connect your device to your computer via USB.
+- Connect your device to your computer via USB.

-When prompted on your device, click Allow USB Debugging.
+- When prompted on your device, click Allow USB Debugging.

-In VS Code, select your device from the bottom-right corner (where it may show “No Device”).
+- In VS Code, select your device from the bottom-right corner (where it may show “No Device”).

-Press F5 or go to Run > Start Debugging in VS Code.
+- Press F5 or go to Run > Start Debugging in VS Code.

 ### 💻 2.
-Using a Virtual Emulator Android Setup:
+Using a Virtual Emulator

+Android Setup:

-Open Android Studio.
+- Open Android Studio.

-Go to Tools > AVD Manager and create a new virtual device.
+- Go to Tools > AVD Manager and create a new virtual device.

-iOS Setup (macOS only):
+IOS Setup (macOS only):

-Open Xcode.
+- Open Xcode.

-Go to Window > Devices and Simulators and create a new simulator.
+- Go to Window > Devices and Simulators and create a new simulator.

-Run the Emulator:
+- Run the Emulator

-Launch the emulator you created.
+- Launch the emulator you created.

-In VS Code, the emulator should appear in the device list automatically.
+- In VS Code, the emulator should appear in the device list automatically.

-Press F5 or go to Run > Start Debugging to launch the app.
+- Press F5 or go to Run > Start Debugging to launch the app.